celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 - 2022-7-19: Started
 - 2022-7-22: Add section on "How to monitor celestia-node with Grafana Cloud"
 - 2022-7-26: Add section on "How to monitor celestia-node with Uptrace"
+- 2022-7-29: Add section on "How to send data over HTTPS"

 ## Context